Friday 7th February 2020 from 12:15 – 13:15

-This symposium is sponsored by the 4 Corners of Cardiology Meeting Partner Novartis.
+This symposium was sponsored by the 4 Corners of Cardiology Meeting Partner Novartis.

 Saturday 8th February 2020 from 13:00 – 13:45

-There will be a lunchtime symposium held by Boehringer Ingelheim on Saturday 8th February 2020 from 13:00 – 13:45 in the Mayfair Room 2.
-Speaking at the symposium will be Prof Andrew Sindone and A/Prof Michael d’Emden.
+A lunchtime symposium was held by Boehringer Ingelheim on Saturday 8th February 2020 from 13:00 – 13:45 in the Mayfair Room 2.
+Speaking at the symposium was Prof Andrew Sindone and A/Prof Michael d’Emden.

 Prof Andrew Sindone

 SGLT2i’s in the hands of Cardiologists – why and how?